EduardoAlbertoPalacios/LoginSampleApp/README.md

-# Android Login sample
+# Summary

-Android application to login user, verifying the user credentials (email and password) in a fake environment web service.
+Android application to login user, verifying the user credentials (email and password) in a fake environment web service.If the user authenticates successfully, an alert will be displayed with a success message.

+# Language
+The entire project is designed with kotlin language.

 ## Project structure
 The project implement the clean architecture guidelines as follows: